thurstonford/Localize/readme.md

 IIS module that enables granular control of culture-specific formats via the config file.

 By default, ASP.NET only supports globalization in the web.config file, ie: forcing the application to a specific culture eg: en-US, en-FR, en-RU etc.
 The application then uses the regional settings of the host for displaying currency, number and date time information.
 Issues can arise with how currency, number and date/time information is handled if these regional settings differ between hosts (eg: migrating sites/services from one server to another).
 This IIS module allows the developer to override the format of the individual NumberFormatInfo and DateTimeFormatInfo properties in the web.config file.

 ## Features
 - Granular control of currency, number and date/time formats for multiple cultures.
+- Global override (apply speciifc format regardless of culture).
 - Multi-process support (worker threads also honour your specified formats).
-- Override values of all public properties of the NumberFormatInfo and DateTimeFormatInfo objects.
+- Override values of all public properties of the [NumberFormatInfo](https://learn.microsoft.com/en-us/dotnet/api/system.globalization.numberformatinfo?view=netframework-4.8.1) and [DateTimeFormatInfo](https://learn.microsoft.com/en-us/dotnet/api/system.globalization.datetimeformatinfo?view=netframework-4.8.1) objects.
-- No code changes required.
+- No code changes required - all controlled via the web.config file.

 ## Getting Started

 Add the Localize.dll file to the bin directory of your ASP.NET web application or web service.
 Add config (see below).
 Test.
+Smile.

 ## Add Config